naifmuazzam/WebsiteStatus/README.md

 ## Usage

 1. Compile the program using the following command: `gcc webstats.c -o webstats`
-2. Run the compiled program: `run the program by ./webstats`
+2. Run the compiled program: `./webstats`
 3. Follow the prompts to enter the website you want to check.

 # License